By Julian Pletts

 Columbus is effusive that, although the financial crisis has changed the region’s IT business landscape, the Qatari market has not significantly changed since it started making deliberations about entry into the country two years ago.
 Singh insists that there is still a gap in the market that Columbus IT is able to fill.

 “We are seeing a lot of opportunities in Qatar and we believe it is going to continue grow at a fast pace despite all the economic conditions globally — at least Qatar is relatively insulated,” said Singh.
 “As far as Microsoft Dynamics is concerned we believe that there is a huge gap [in Qatar], there were people that were doing Great Plains, but there were very few partners who were doing AX and AV.
 AX is the solution that is meant for the enterprise space, so we saw a huge opportunity.
 No-one is focused on AX and that is what we are all about.”

 From Columbus’ perspective, Ali Bin Ali were a logical company to enter into a JV with, as the Group has an established Oracle business, so according to Singh, it is a firm that understands the enterprise software market in Qatar.
 In addition to this, Singh says the partner brings local market knowledge, a customer network and capital to the deal.

-Columbus IT has appointed a country manager for Qatar that will oversee the inception of the firm into the Qatar market and who is due to take up the role in mid-May.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Columbus IT has appointed a country manager for Qatar that will oversee the inception of the firm into the Qatar market and who is due to take up the role in mid-May.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.